bliss199/personal-portfolio/README.md

 ### Resume

-Add your resume PDF to the `public` folder as `Towhid_Murad_Resume.pdf`.
+Adding my resume PDF to the `public` folder.
 The download button will automatically link to it.

 ### Colors